-bat - BERLINER ARBEITERTHEATER 2017 – The present studio theatre of the Hochschule für Schauspielkunst Ernst Busch (University of Performing Arts Ernst Busch) was built between 1887 and 1889 as a dance hall and from 1913 to 1920 served as a backyard cinema known as the ROXY.
-The bombing during the Second World Ward exposed the interior of the block, revealing an ensemble that is today a listed monument.
-At the beginning of the 1960s the founding of the Berliner Arbeiter- und Studententheater, generally known as bat for short, created the basis for today’s experiment space.
-In 1963 Wolf Biermann and Brigitte Soubeyran wanted to open the theatre with the premiere of Berliner Brautgang, but the way in which this piece deals with the erection of the Berlin Wall met with political disapproval and ultimately led to the theatre being closed before the first performance.
-It later became what is now the Ernst Busch Academy of Dramatic Art and developed into a space for teaching and experiment.
+bat - BERLINER ARBEITERTHEATER 2017 – Today serving as the Ernst Busch Academy of Dramatic Arts studio theatre, the structure was built from 1887–1889 to be a dance hall, going on to serve as the ROXY cinema from 1913 to 1920.
+Bombing during World War II exposed the interior of the block structure, leading to today’s memorial ensemble.
+The founding of the Berlin Arbeiter- und Studententheater (Berlin Workers and Students Theatre), or bat for short, created the basis for today’s experimental cultural space in the early 1960s.
+Wolf Biermann and Brigitte Soubeyran wanted to open the theatre in 1963 with a premiere of Berliner Brautgang.
+However, the way the play addressed the building of the Berlin Wall aroused political displeasure, leading to the theatre’s closure even before the first performance.
+It was transferred to what is today the Ernst Busch Academy of Dramatic Arts and became a space for teaching and experimentation.

-For a long time the character of these spaces had been determined by rebuilding works carried out in the 1960s.
-The design by O&O therefore envisages the creation of more open space and flexibility by removing unnecessary boundaries.
-The new spatial sequence incorporates the working life of the theatre both functionally and in spatial terms.
-Together the reorganised entrance situation and the large foyer with its restrained white surfaces and red screed floor prepare for the studio stage in an appropriate way.
-Through the materials used the second foyer provides a transition to the studio stage, which is made as a black box.
-The students can adapt the fittings flexibly, they can use the stage equipment themselves and operate it from the theatre space.
-The red brick walls were stripped of plaster and now offer both hard-wearing display surfaces and a background for performances.
+The rooms were long marked by the renovations of the 1960s.
+O&O Baukunst’s design creates more free space and flexibility by removing unnecessary boundaries.
+The new spatial sequence captures the theatre operations both functionally and spatially.
+A fresh entrance configuration and large foyer lend a fitting appearance to the reserved white surfaces and red screed of the stage area.
+The materiality of the second foyer creates a transition to the stage area, which is designed as a black box.
+The students can flexibly adapt the equipment, use the stage equipment on their own, and operate everything from the theatre room.
+Raw brick walls, freed from plaster, act as a robust playing field and backdrop for performances.